akmiccom/English_grammar_in_use/English.md

     2. May I sit here?
 Sure.
     3. I'm having a party next week, but Eric and Rachel can't come.
     4. Before Maria came to the United States, she couldn't understand much English.
-    5. It's evening, and you havent eaten anything all day.
+    5. It's evening, and you haven't eaten anything all day.
 You must be hungry.
     6. It's a good movie.
 You should go and see it.
     7. It's a nice day.
 Should we go for a walk?
     8. What time do you have to go to the dentist tomorrow?